-The Company established the initial fair value of the Public Warrants and Private Warrants on March 12, 2021, the date of the Company's Initial Public Offering, and as of March 31, 2021, using a Monte Carlo simulation model.
-The Warrants were classified as Level 3 at the initial measurement date due to the use of unobservable inputs.
+The Company established the initial fair value of the Public Warrants and Private Warrants on March 12, 2021, the date of the Company's Initial Public Offering using a Monte Carlo simulation model.
+The Company established the fair value of the Private Warrants on June 30, 2021 using a Monto Carlo simulation model.
+The Public and Private Warrants were classified as Level 3 at the initial measurement date and the Private Warrants were classified as Level 3 at June 30, 2021 due to the use of unobservable inputs.
+As of June 30, 2021, the Public Warrant were trading separately from the Units, and the quoted market price was used to establish fair value, and the Public Warrants transferred to Level 1.

-The following table presents the changes in the fair value of warrant liabilities:
+The following table presents the changes in the fair value of Level 3 warrant liabilities: